 Determine what your worst triggers are and try to stay clear of them for at least a couple of weeks until the worst cravings subside.
-Such triggers may include your morning coffee, social events and gatherings, drinking alcohol and so on.
-While some of these are easier to give up than others, you can try replacing them by doing something that relaxes you instead, such as drawing, taking a walk, exercising, and so on.
+Such triggers may include your morning coffee, social events and gatherings, and drinking alcohol.
+While some of these are easier to give up than others, you can try replacing them by doing something that relaxes you instead, such as drawing, taking walks, exercising and so on.

-While we already mentioned exercising as a way to avoid triggers and relapses, it’s important to note that exercising has many more benefits, such as:
+Exercising is a great way to avoid triggers and relapses and has many more benefits, such as:

 - Helping you cope with stress

 - Decreasing your appetite and helping you lose weight

 Don’t give in to your cravings right away.
 Give yourself the time to find a distraction while the cravings go away or become more manageable.
 Set a timer for 10 minutes and wait and see those cravings becoming weaker and weaker.

 Munch on veggies or fruits, eat popcorn or use gum or mints to keep your mouth busy as you used to do when you smoked.

 5. Get support